opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/DoBatch.md

         deletion of these files.
   - There is a file for each schedule.
-If the schedule is built for multiple days, the additional days are appended to the schedule\'s file.
+If the schedule is built for multiple days, the additional days are appended to the schedule's file.
 - **+JOBID+\[\[JOBID\]\]** (Optional): A parameter that defines the     unique ID of the job for SMASchedMan to send Detailed Job Messages back to.
-  - If specified, the SAM will resolve the token at run time to the job\'s unique ID.
-SMASchedMan will then be able to write all Exception Messages and Completion Message to the job\'s
+  - If specified, the SAM will resolve the token at run time to the job's unique ID.
+SMASchedMan will then be able to write all Exception Messages and Completion Message to the job's "Detailed Job Messages" field.
-        \"Detailed Job Messages\" field.

 ## Logging